March 2026 NFPA Code Updates: What Your Business Needs to Know

 Step 5: Document Your Inspection

-2. Initial or sign the inspection record
+2. Sign or initial the record

 2. NFPA 855: The "Battery Safety" Standard